karakelian/getting-started/README.md

 # Overview:

-* From the CIT160 Syllabus:
+### From the CIT160 Syllabus:

 Today, very few have not heard of or have not used "The Internet."
 For the vast majority of users, they access network-based applications via the web.
 I.e., these users utilize a web-browser to access these applications.
 Some common examples include: social networks, communication tools, search tools, commerce sites, information sites, etc.

-* From the CIT384 Syllabus:
+### From the CIT384 Syllabus:

 In this course, we will learn the fundementals of developing a web site and web applications.
-This will provide us with a better understanding of the needs of our users and of our software developers.
+This will provide us with a better understanding of the needs of our users and of our software developers that we serve.
 We then turn our attention to developing the necesary tool set to configure, to deploy, and to maintain IT systems that hosts such web applications.
 We also examine other tools and techniques to ensure seemless and continous delivery of the associated services to users.
 Knowledge and expertise in both pieces will prepare us to be effective members of a [DevOps](https://en.wikipedia.org/wiki/DevOps) team.

-While the best-practices and the techology tool-sets _de jour_ are constantly changing and evolving (and you will be expected to learn these new practices and technologies, again, again, and again _throughout_ your careers), there are some widely accepted concepts and widely accepted technologies.
+While the best-practices and the techology tool-sets _de jour_ are constantly changing and evolving (and you will be expected to learn these new practices and technologies, again, again, and again _throughout_ your career), there are some widely accepted concepts and universally adopted technologies.

-As such, this class is designed to reinforce your knowledge of these common technologies, but with an emphais on the core concepts and best-practices:
+As such, this class is designed to reinforce your knowledge of these prevalent technologies, but with an emphais on the core concepts and best-practices:

   - effective team-based communication --- using https://www.slack.com
   - source and version control --- using https://git-scm.com/docs/git-stash
   - container, containerization --- using https://docker.com
-  - automation, automation, automation  -- it's a mind set, not a tool!
+  - automation, automation, automation --- it's a mind set, not a tool!

 # Required Background Knowledge: